nextcloud/integration_openproject/README.md

 ```shell
 docker-compose up
 ```
-**Note:** If you've cloned integration app anywhere other that the default `./../../custom_apps`, provide its path in `APP_DIR` environment variable
+**Note:** If you've cloned the integration app anywhere other that the default `./../../custom_apps`, provide its path in the `APP_DIR` environment variable
 ```shell
 APP_DIR = <path-to-integration-app> docker-compose up
 ```

-After this, you should be able to access the nextcloud server at [http://localhost](http://localhost).
+After this, you should be able to access the Nextcloud server at [http://localhost](http://localhost).

 ### Setup NC server